hiposfer/o2g/README.md

 # Installation
 This tool uses osmium which is a C++ library built using boost, so one should install that first.
 The best way would be using the package manager of your OS and installing [pyosmium](https://github.com/osmcode/pyosmium).

+Afterwards install the script from pypi:

+    $ pip install osmtogtfs

-Afterwards clone the repo and install it:
+Alternatively you can clone the repo and install it:

     $ git clone https://github.com/hiposfer/osmtogtfs & cd osmtogtfs
     $ python setup.py install

-This will install `osmtogtfs.py` executable on your OS.
-You can also directly run the script found in the source code.
+This will install `osmtogtfs` executable on your OS.
+You can also directly run the `osmtogtfs.py` script found in the source directory.
 Make sure to run it with python 3.

 # Tests
 We use the wonderful `pytest` package for testing.
 Install pytest and run the tests: